Easter Cookies with a Twist

 Circle Cookie Cutter- Trim off the top and bottom to make a plaque cutter.

-Continue to work down the cookie and go back and fill in the wonky triangles with the black icing.
+- Continue to work down the cookie and go back and fill in the wonky triangles with the black icing because we all know that zebra stripes are black and that makes them adorable on bunny cookies.

-Next, outline the cookie with the black icing to give the edge a nice finished look.
+- Next, outline the cookie with the black icing because piping that line will give it a nice finished look.

-See.
-Isn’t that a cute bunny?
-Would you like to watch a video of to see him get decorated in action?
+- Isn’t that a cute bunny?
+Would you like to watch a video to see him get decorated in action?

 Easter Cookies with a Twist Video: